haseebs/librl/README.md

 ## Citation

-If this repository helps your research, consider citing the following:
+If you found our work helpful in your research, you may cite the following if you need:

 ```bibtex
 @inproceedings{ICLR2025_6507b115,